LLayta/Memory-allocators/README.md

 [Implementations](#Implementations)

-# Why?
-Why do we care about memory allocators?
-We care about implementing memory allocators because malloc et al aren't designed for specific allocation patterns and optimizations, they're designed for simplicity and generalization.
-So in instances where we allocate a ton of memory to store the same types of things in memory, we want to be able to design our own memory allocator to optimization these situations.
-These are commonly used by game engines, operating systems, embedded systems, network architectures, and highly optimized forms of data structures.

 # How?
-Memory allocators (typically) utilize a part of processes' memory space called the "heap".
+Memory allocators (typically) utilize a part of processes' memory space called the "heap" to allocate memory.
 We can dynamically allocate data onto the heap in 2 main ways on linux:
   * mmap system call: Maps a chunk of memory that is utilized by our program that we store in between the data segment (.rodata, .text and what not) and the stack.
 See figure.1 for visualization.
   * sbrk function: Alters the program break to allocate space directly above the data segment.
 (Program break is a pointer to the top of the data segment on the first allocation but after allocations it'll be a pointer to the top of the heap).
 See figure.1 for visualization.

+# Why?
+Why do we care about memory allocators?
+We care about implementing memory allocators because malloc et al aren't designed for specific allocation patterns and optimizations, they're designed for simplicity and generalization.
+So in instances where we allocate a ton of memory to store the same types of things in memory, we want to be able to design our own memory allocator to optimization these situations.
+These are commonly used by game engines, operating systems, embedded systems, network architectures, and highly optimized forms of data structures.

 # Visualization:
 ![Addressing space](imgs/figure1.png)